The Sound of Things Falling

 The Sound of Things Falling (El ruido de las cosas al caer) is the third novel of Colombian author Juan Gabriel Vásquez.
-Originally published in Spanish in 2011, the book explores the Colombian drug trade.
+Originally published in Spanish in 2011, the book explores the corrosive effects of the Colombian drug trade on private lives, civil society, and government.
 It won the 2011 Alfaguara Prize.
-An English translation by Anne McLean was released in 2013 and won the 2014 International Dublin Literary Award.
+An English translation by Anne McLean was released in 2013 and the novel won the 2014 International Dublin Literary Award.

 Synopsis

 The Sound of Things Falling is the story of a law professor named Antonio Yammara, who narrates the novel.
-Scenes switch between the 1990s Bogotá, where everything is falling apart as the result of the drug wars, and the past where the drug trade seem interwoven into everyone's lives.
+Scenes switch between the 1990s Bogotá, where everything is falling apart as the result of the drug wars, and the past where the drug trade seemed interwoven into everyone's lives.